-Our discussion above is based on the interpretation of spot liquidity injection as lowing the cost of spot participation to lure those who are holding back to jump in.
-In the time of crisis, however, liquidity injection often takes the form of relaxing capital constraints for existing market makers.
-Although in our model capital plays no explicit role in agents' behavior, as discussed in Section 2.E, the population of market makers plays the same role as the total amount of capital in the market in terms of affecting the overall risk taking capacity.
+to lure those who are holding back to jump in.
+In the time of crisis, however, liquidity injection often takes the form of relaxing capital constraints.
+Although in our model capital plays no explicit role in agents' behavior, the population of market makers plays the same role as the total amount of capital in the market in terms of affecting the overall risk taking capacity.
 From this perspective, increasing capital is equivalent to adding more market makers ex post, which can reduce the profit for existing market makers.
 This effect is similar to that of lowering the spot participation cost in the model, which encourages traders with offsetting trading needs to provide liquidity and to compete away the profit for existing market makers.
-In both cases, the new liquidity reduces the ex ante incentive to become a market maker (or to stock capital).
+In both cases, the spot liquidity reduces the ex ante incentive to become a market maker (or to stock capital).

 If, however, the capital is targeted directly at the existing market makers, then it becomes a subsidy to them.
 The resulting impact can be complex, depending on factors such as how the capital is raised and distributed.
 Suppose, for example, that the capital is distributed evenly among market makers free of charge.
-Then, this liquidity insurance amounts to a government handout.
-It will induce more agents to become market makers.
-Of course, this subsidy needs to be paid, say, through an ex ante tax over all agents.
-The net effect will depend on the trade off between the gain from more market makers (and more liquidity) and the cost to induce them.
-Suppose, however, the liquidity is offered to the market makers through a market mechanism, like the new credit facilities the U.S. Fed offered to banks and security firms during the current credit crisis.
-We then face the same situation
+Then, this capital injection amounts to a government handout to existing market makers and can induce more agents to become market makers.
+However, this subsidy needs to be paid, say, through an ex ante tax over all agents.
+The net effect depends on the trade-off between the gain from more market makers (and more liquidity) and the cost to induce them.
+Suppose, however, the liquidity is offered to the market makers through a market mechanism, such as the new credit facilities the US Fed offered to banks and security firms during the current credit crisis.
+The same market failure arises in which market makers choose to buy inefficient amounts of liquidity.